nickel-lang/organist/README.md

     Its main focus however, is in facilitating the publishing and sharing of packages, which is orthogonal to Organist's goals.
     In fact, it would probably be possible to use Organist with Flox and get the best of both worlds.
     This is left as an exercise to the reader.
-- [Devbox](https://www.jetpack.io/devbox/) is another Nix-based development environment manage.
+- [Devbox](https://www.jetpack.io/devbox/) is another Nix-based development environment manager.
     Like Organist, it builds beyond the “package management” aspect (to provide some service runner capability and integrate with jetpack.io amongst other things), and like Organist it replaces the Nix language by something else (JSON).
     It chooses however to expose a more constrained (and not extensible) interface in a more constrained language.